-Wildlife Ecology and Conservation Undergraduate Program
+Wildlife Ecology and Conservation Major

 Our students are curious about how wild things work and the role they play in our world.
 From insects to birds, reptiles to mammals, algae to oaks, our Wildlife Ecology and Conservation students examines all non-domesticated living things and the challenges they face sharing the planet with humans.
 Conserving biodiversity is the underlying theme of our program with a unique blend of lectures, labs and field trips.
 Building on a solid foundation of the biological sciences, students specialize in all aspects of wildlife ecology, conservation, physiology, taxonomy, policy and human dimensions of wildlife.
 We have a hands-on curriculum where students learn by doing in both field based and laboratory classes.